 - Secondary loan prices reflected a slightly firmer tone, as evidenced by the fifth consecutive weekly gain in the average bid of the LCD’s flow-name loan composite, which ended the week at 99.38% of par, having experienced a four bps rise.

 - Retail loan funds posted another week of robust inflows, at about $925 million for the five business days ended June 9 according to Lipper.
 This marks the 22nd consecutive week of inflows, which brought the YTD tally to $18.5 billion.
 CLOs also saw meaningful activity, as five new deals were issued during the week, pushing YTD issuance levels to just under $70 billion.

-- There were two defaults in the Index during the week.
+- There were no defaults in the Index this week.

 Source: S&P/LCD, S&P/LSTA Leveraged Loan Index and S&P Global Market Intelligence.
 Additional footnotes and disclosures on back page.
 Past performance is no guarantee of future results.
 Investors cannot invest directly in the Index.

 Unless otherwise noted, the source for all data in this report is Standard & Poor’s/LCD.
 S&P/LCD does not make any representations or warranties as to the completeness, accuracy or sufficiency of the data in this report.